bow-swift/nef-plugin/README.md

 Xcode Playgrounds let you write comments in markdown format using the symbols //: for single line comments, or /*: */ for multiline comments.
 Markup for playgrounds includes page level formatting for headings and other elements, formatting spans of characters, showing inline images, and several other features.
 You can read more in the [Markup Formatting Reference](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html).

-You can create a markdown file from playground page with the nef action `Editor > nef > Playground → Markdown`
+You can create a markdown file from playground page with the nef action `Editor > nef > Export Playground page to markdown`

 &nbsp;

 ### 📲 Create a Playground Book from your Swift package

 You can create a Playground compatible with you iPad from a Swift package.
-You only need to open the swift package in Xcode, and select the action `Editor > nef > Swift Package → Playground Book`
+You only need to open the swift package in Xcode, and select the action `Editor > nef > Playground Book from Swift Package`

 It will ask you where to save the Playground Book, and it will start to build it.